AquaKnauf/fMRI-denoise/README.md

 ## 🧪 Evaluation Results

-After training, the model achieved the following performance on the validation set:
+After training, the model for 6 Epochs achieved the following performance on the validation set:

 - **MSE**  : `0.000090`
 - **PSNR** : `40.51 dB`